Online Instructor Certification course (formally TO 101)

 A: Yes.
 Even if you have taught online before, the course is required for everyone who is teaching online courses offered on the USF Tampa Campus.

-Quote from Provost Wilcox in reference to completing TO 101: "You will probably say, 'I've been delivering this course online for years.
+Quote from Provost Wilcox during the October 16, 2013 Faculty Senate Meeting, in reference to completing the Online Instructor Certification Course: "You will probably say, 'I've been delivering this course online for years.
 I know everything there is to know.'
 Well, SACS doesn't know that.
 SACS requires documentation that every instructor teaching online has to complete a professional development program.
 We're trying to soften that irritation that some of you might feel by compensating you for your time."

 Q: What are the consequences if I do not take the course?